Crabs in a Barrel: Plot

 Earn (Donald Glover) takes Lottie to a meeting with Alfred (Brian Tyree Henry) and an entertainment lawyer.
 Despite the lawyer claiming to represent multiple singers, Alfred later confides to Earn that he wants a Jewish lawyer, as he feels that he is being robbed by the lawyer.
 Alfred also has to prepare for a European tour, which will be headlined by Clark County (RJ Walker).

 Earn also helps Alfred and Darius (Lakeith Stanfield) with packing their things for both a move and getting ready for the tour.
 During this, Alfred informs Earn that he found his golden gun and tells him to get rid of it, and Earn decides to put it in his backpack.
 He then goes with Van (Zazie Beetz) for a parents-teacher meeting at Lottie's school.
 Her teacher informs them that Lottie is a gifted student and that they should place her in a private school to accommodate her interests.
 Outside, they discuss the options, with Van telling Earn to be more present for their daughter.

 While checking on the men helping with moving Alfred's stuff, Earn decides to accompany Darius to a passport agency as Darius' passport is expired.
-At the office (which is part of a Jewish part of the city), Earn talks with the man attending them, who claims to have a cousin who is a good (presumably Jewish) lawyer.
+At the office (which is in a Jewish part of the city), Earn talks with the man attending them, who claims to have a cousin who is a good (presumably Jewish) lawyer.
 When Earn asks if he knows a "black lawyer" as good as his lawyer, the man claims that there is but that the black community does not have as many connections like his uncle did for his cousin.
 Earn then gets a message from Van, who tells him that she is considering moving with her mother and Lottie.
 Earn then asks Darius if Alfred will truly fire him as manager.
 Darius states that he improved as manager and even if Alfred fires him, he will always care for Earn as family.
 He says he wants to give Earn a "chance to see the world" by taking him to Europe.